 The program is uniquely designed to encourage all students to regularly display and share their original Japanese work on individual websites that are given to them at the beginning of their study.
 To facilitate this method of learning, students in their first year of language study are taught useful computing skills and strategies that enable them to easily integrate their Japanese language study with the use of technology.

-Existing Japanese student organizations include the Anime Club and the Japan Club, the latter of which organizes sushi parties and regular cultural trips to Columbus.
+Existing Japanese student organizations include the Anime Club and the Japanese Culture Club, the latter of which organizes sushi parties and regular cultural trips to Columbus.